Vibrato

 Vibrato (Italian, from past participle of "vibrare", to vibrate) is a musical effect consisting of a regular, pulsating change of pitch.
 It is used to add expression to vocal and instrumental music.
-Vibrato is typically characterised in terms of two factors: the amount of pitch variation ("extent of vibrato") and the speed with which the pitch is varied ("rate of vibrato").
+Vibrato is typically characterized in terms of two factors: the amount of pitch variation ("extent of vibrato") and the speed with which the pitch is varied ("rate of vibrato").

-In singing it can occur spontaneously through variations in the larynx.
+In singing, it can occur spontaneously through variations in the larynx.
 The vibrato of a string instrument and wind instrument is an imitation of that vocal function.
+Vibrato can also be reproduced mechanically (Leslie speaker) or electronically as an audio effect close to chorus.

+Terminology

+History

+Descriptions of what would now be characterised as vibrato go back to the 16th century.
+However, no evidence exists of authors using the term vibrato before the 19th century.
+Instead, authors used various descriptive terms interchangeably, including tremolo, bebung, or tremblement, or descriptions such as wavering, shake or trillo.
+These “terminological uncertainties” continue to pervade modern definitions of vibrato.

 Vibrato and tremolo

-The terms vibrato and tremolo are sometimes incorrectly used interchangeably, although (in the classical world) they are properly defined as separate effects with vibrato defined as a periodic variation in the pitch (frequency) of a musical note, and tremolo as a fast repetition of the same note (usually a semiquaver) in order to produce the audible effect of a longer note, especially on instruments which do not have the ability of producing long sustained notes, such as the guitar.
-In practice, it is difficult for a singer or musical instrument player to achieve a pure vibrato or tremolo (where only the pitch or only the volume is varied), and variations in both pitch and volume will often be achieved at the same time.
-Electronic manipulation or generation of signals makes it easier to achieve or demonstrate pure tremolo or vibrato.
-In the world of electric guitar and record production vibrato retains the same meaning as in the classical world (a periodic variation in pitch) but tremolo describes a periodic variation in volume usually achieved using outboard effects units.
+The terms vibrato and tremolo are sometimes used interchangeably, although (in the classical world) they are properly defined as separate effects.
+Vibrato is defined as a periodic variation in the pitch (frequency) of a musical note that is perceived as one fundamental frequency.
+Tremolo, on the other hand, is defined as a fast repetition of the same note (usually a semiquaver) or alternation between two notes, especially on instruments which do not have the ability of producing long sustained notes, such as the guitar (for instance tremolo picking).